-Brandeis has a test-optional policy and no longer requires that domestic applicants submit SAT or ACT scores for the purposes of admission.
+Brandeis has a test-optional policy and no longer requires citizens and permanent residents of the US or Canada to submit SAT or ACT scores.
 This policy allows applicants to decide for themselves whether their test results accurately reflect their academic ability and potential and is consistent with recommendations from the National Association for College Admissions Counseling.

 Eligible applicants can choose one of the following three submission options: